GraceAn0111/micro-arcade/README.md

 # Arduino Micro Arcade

+This project will be limited to the first 65 teams to request this project.
+Your team MUST submit a request using the [Arduino Team Sign-Up form](https://docs.google.com/forms/d/e/1FAIpQLScKS8gOCpozj_902ZeQy-UBkkMLby3mB7dmFb7eGQnZl4lZNA/viewform?usp=sf_link) by 6:00 pm on Sunday, March 31st. **Only one sign up per team**.
+Also note that, should the limit of 65 teams be reached before this time, the sign up form will close and your team will not be able to select this project.
+More details are found in the [Proposal](#proposal) section of this document.

 This project involves using the Arduino micro-controller link two sensors to an LED screen, so that you can play [Space Invaders](http://en.wikipedia.org/wiki/Space_Invaders).
 The goal of this project is for you to:

 * Gain experience working with hardware, including circuits and a little bit of soldering (soldering is **not** required for the core, but you may need to solder for your reach depending on the hardware you add).